etclabscore/core-geth/docs/JSON-RPC-API/modules/personal.md

 ### personal_sendTransaction

-SendTransaction will create a transaction from the given arguments and tries to sign it with the key associated with args.To.
+SendTransaction will create a transaction from the given arguments and tries to sign it with the key associated with args.From.
 If the given passwd isn't able to decrypt the key it fails.

 #### Params (2)

 Parameters must be given _by position_.

 __1:__